Fields

 | Description | Adds help text or instructions that appear below the field. | In "Password", use the description to inform the rules: "The password must be at least 8 characters long...". |

-6.2 Sizing and Layout
+6.2 Field Sizing

-Fine control over field size.
+Fine control over the field size.

 | Configuration | What does it do? | Practical Use Example |